foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_fully_con.rst

     :math:`b_{i}` *– bias for* :math:`i_{\text{th}}` *neuron*

 Optionally, a saturating ReLU activation function can be applied to the result of the calculations during the function’s execution.
-For more info on supported ReLU types, see :ref:`relu_prot`.
+For more information on supported ReLU types, see :ref:`relu_prot`.

 This is a MAC-based kernel which implies accumulation.
-See :ref:`quant_accum_infl` for more info on related quantization aspects.
+See :ref:`quant_accum_infl` for more information on related quantization aspects.
 The Number of accumulation series is equal to input size.

 Functions that implement fully connected kernels have the following prototype: